Table of Contents[Hide][Show]

 The Conrad New York has 2 room suites and is close to the 9/11 memorial and the great Battery Park City playgrounds.
 If you are taking a train into Grand Central Terminal, the luxurious Grand Hyatt New York is attached.

 There are lots of options for hotel stays in New York City.
-Use this interactive map to help you find a place to stay in the area.

 And, next time, plan to stay another day or two!